UmutAA/pdf-summarizer-gemini/README.md

 # PDF Summarizer with Gemini 2.5 Flash Lite

-A Python script that reads the first page of a PDF, summarizes its content, and extracts key keywords using **Gemini 2.5 Flash Lite**.
+A Python script that reads a given PDF file, summarizes its content, and extracts key keywords using **Gemini 2.5 Flash Lite**.

 ## Features